KCL-BMEIS/OOP/projects/robot_arm/assignment.md

 The next challenge is to represent all these different segment types using standard C++ functionality, while ensuring the segments can be arranged in any arbitrary order.
 There are various ways of doing this, but the most obvious here is to use inheritance.

 The simplest way to track the position of the surgical tip is to request that each segment report the position of the tip relative to the frame of its own connector.
-For example, the tip would report as the position a shift along the *z*-axis corresponding to the length of the tip: `[ 0 0 length ]`.
+For the tip segment, the position reported is simply a vector pointing along the *z*-axis corresponding to the length $l$ of the tip, with no reference to any downstream segments (since the tip should be the last segment):

+$$p_n = \begin{pmatrix}
+0 \\
+0 \\
+l
+\end{pmatrix}$$

 A **straight segment** would simply add own their length $l$ to *z* component of the tip position $p_{n+1}$ reported by its downstream connector: